 This training is aimed at mathematics subject leaders who are either new to the role or looking to enhance their contribution to improving maths across the school.

 Throughout the course, delegates will gain an in-depth understanding of the expectations of core subject leadership.Delegates will develop their capacity to evaluate teaching and learning across a range of evidence to drive improvement throughout the school.

+The key elements of mathematics subject leadership will be explored through a spotlight on each of the different aims of the mathematics curriculum: fluency, reasoning and problem solving.
 This will enable subject leaders to deepen subject-specific knowledge and understanding.
 Delegates are expected to attend all five sessions of this training.

 |Session||Session Date||Session Time||Session Venue||Map|

-|1||25 September 2018||09:00 - 12:00||Hertfordshire Development Centre, Stevenage||Map|
+|1||26 September 2019||09:00 - 12:00||Hertfordshire Development Centre, Stevenage||Map|

-|2||27 November 2018||09:00 - 16:00||Hertfordshire Development Centre||Map|
+|2||28 November 2019||09:00 - 16:00||Hertfordshire Development Centre, Stevenage||Map|

-|3||29 January 2019||09:00 - 16:00||Hertfordshire Development Centre||Map|
+|3||23 January 2020||09:00 - 16:00||Hertfordshire Development Centre, Stevenage||Map|

-|4||26 March 2019||09:00 - 16:00||Hertfordshire Development Centre||Map|
+|4||26 March 2020||09:00 - 16:00||Hertfordshire Development Centre, Stevenage||Map|

-|5||02 July 2019||09:00 - 12:00||Hertfordshire Development Centre||Map|
+|5||02 July 2020||09:00 - 12:00||Hertfordshire Development Centre, Stevenage||Map|